Technology

 Mechanism of Action:

-The target for the TregTherapeutics tolerogenic induction therapy is a particular antigen presenting cell (APC) located in peripheral tissue known as the dendritic cell (DC).
-This DC plays a fundamental role in inducing sustainable self-tolerance.
-The underlying principle is that the cytokine in the formulation will interact with cytokine receptors on the DC.
+The operative principle of the TILAC platform is that the cytokine in the formulation will interact with cytokine receptors on the DC.
 As a result, this DC will now act as a tolerogenic DC that will induce a regulatory phenotype downstream.
-Concurrently, the pathogenic endogenous antigen is phagocytosed by the DC and undergoes processing to provide epitopes that are complexed with the DC’s MHC II molecules and subsequently presented on the DC’s surface.
+The pathogenic endogenous self-antigen is phagocytosed by the DC, undergoes processing, is complexed with the DC’s MHC II molecules, and subsequently is presented on the DC’s surface.
 The activated DC migrates to the draining lymph node where it comes into contact with the body’s repertoire of antigen-specific naïve CD4 T cells.
-Once the DC locates its cognate T cell receptor (TCR) that T cell becomes polarized to express a tolerogenic Treg phenotype marked by FOXP3.
-This clone is expanded to dominate the immune response to this specific endogenous antigen and to other similar epitopes.
+Once the DC comes into contact with its cognate T cell receptor (TCR), that T cell becomes polarized to express a tolerogenic Treg phenotype marked by FOXP3.
+This Treg undergoes clonal expansion and migrates to the inflammatory disease site to dominate the immune response to this specific endogenous antigen.
+The same phenomenon is occurring with every pathogenic epitope associated with the disease, resulting in a repertoire of epitope-targeted Tregs to insure the desired therapeutic impact.

-• Pathogenic effector T cells are eliminated via anergy and apoptosis.
+• Pathogenic effector T cells are eliminated via anergy and apoptosis

 Learn More